Healthy Homes Assessment Silverstream

 Draught Stopping Silverstream

-If a draught can be felt through gaps that are too large or holes or holes, it requirements to be closed.
+If a draught can be perceived as a result of gaps or holes that it requirements to be closed.

-See the full details for the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections